Kerry Kayes: Training and advice

 Kayes regularly gives advice to both individual athletes and clubs, he has been a guest lecturer and given seminars to many Premiership Football and Rugby Clubs, has given advice to the Ericsson Round The World Yacht Racing Team in Lanzarote.
 He gives advice to the snooker champion Ronnie O'Sullivan, and the Speedway rider Carl Stonehewer.

 He regularly holds small seminars on nutrition at his CNP offices and travels extensively around the country giving large group training and nutrition seminars in other gymnasiums and prisons.
 He has been a guest lecturer for the Cambridge University Boxing Club.

 Kayes was a guest lecturer at the Drugs in Sport conference in Liverpool on 2 July 1996 where he gave advice on the subject to police and probation officers, community drug workers, gym owners, medics, academics and athletes.
 Kayes regularly advises young people against steroid use.

 He has been the source of many prints and web articles and was featured in two recent web articles on Bodybuilding.com a two time fortune 500 company and the largest health, fitness information and sports supplement company in the world who currently exceed over 240,000 visits per day and where he was named Trainer of the Month.

 Kayes has appeared in the HBO Emmy award winning television program 24/7, featuring the buildup to the Ricky Hatton, Floyd Mayweather bout in December 2007.

-He has recently appeared in a documentary film called 12 Weeks about the ex Coronation Street actor Scott Wrights 12-week transformation and appearance as a guest poser at the UKBFF Northwest bodybuilding show in 2008.
+He has recently appeared in a documentary film called 12 Weeks.
+The documentary is about the ex Coronation Street actor Scott Wrights 12-week transformation and appearance as a guest poser at the UKBFF Northwest bodybuilding show in 2008.

-In early 2010, Kayes announced that his company CNP professional would begin making custom sports nutrition products for Team GB Cycling and the Team Sky Pro Cycling team which makes its debut on the road in 2010.
+In early 2010, Kayes announced that his company CNP professional would begin making custom sports nutrition products for Team GB Cycling and the Team Sky Pro Cycling team; the latter made its debut on the road in 2010.